 There is no border on the earliest drachms, it appears in a later phase in both towns but sometimes it is missing in some later emissions.
 Exceptionally, the border on the obverse can be a line circle.

 - Exergue line: yes = 1, no = 0

 This feature is not present on the early pieces but later it can be seen even if there is no symbol or monogram in the exergue.
-The cow/calf central device seems to 'stand' on this line.
+The animals virtually stand on this line.

 - Cow: standing to right (R) or left (L)

 There is no universally accepted advice in the literature despite many features of the reverse listed below depend on the correct positioning of the reverse.
 My suggestion is: the ethnic attribute must be up.